hacoo/framebooster/README.md

 a video, it will interpolate every other frame -- resulting in a video with the frame rate doubled.
 It is written in Python with OpenCV.

+If you're just interested in results, take a look in the example_outputs folder :)

 Setup:

 This program requires Python 3 and OpenCV.
 See http://docs.opencv.org/2.4/doc/tutorials/introduction/linux_install/linux_install.html